From April 2018 to April 2019, the Centers for Medicare & Medicaid Services (CMS) will mail new Medicare cards to all active Medicare beneficiaries.

 Physician practices will play a vital role in educating Medicare patients about their new cards.
 To prepare patients for this transition, your practice can:

-- Use waiting room posters: Post notices in your office to alert your patients about the new cards.
+- Use waiting room posters (PDF): Post notices in your office to alert your patients about the new cards.
 CMS plans to release additional waiting room signs and posters before April 2018.

 - Verify patients' addresses: If addresses on file differ from addresses on electronic eligibility transactions, ask patients to contact the Social Security Administration to update their Medicare records.